soggysocks0/CoreMeta-Writeup/README.md

 The text I found is simply Arabic Ligature Bismillah, a unicode character that ROBLOX Studio can't handle, causing lag, crashing or high memory usage. i.e a Unicode denial-of-service attack.

+The text mentions a "FluidForceSensor bypass", which seems to be some sort of exploit method to execute code inside Studio or live games.
+FluidForceSensor is a class used for physics simulations in-game, but it creates a FluidForceSensor instance, which can be injected with malicious code.
+(Environment Hijacking)

+There is a mention of a person named "Adiont" which seems to be a sort of  figure in the exploiting community.
+While I didn't find much, it seems he may have a hand in creating server-sided script exploit hubs for games, like SensationHub, Adionts Guns 3.0 and AnimeHubV3